Start your day right with random acts of kindness to brighten anyone’s mood. Here are 35 ideas to make family, friends and strangers happy.

 Kindness to your partner

-- Fill up his car so he has a full tank of gas come Monday morning.
+- Fill up his car so he has a full tank of gas.
 Starting the week off with a near-empty tank of gas can kill any Monday morning.
+If you notice that his car is running low, fill it up for him as a nice surprise.

-- Leave snacks in his car if he’s expecting a long day.
+- Pack snacks if he’s expecting a long day.
 My husband was so touched to see fruits and trail mix sitting in the car for what was going to be a long day at work.

-- Leave a sticky note with a loving message on the bathroom mirror.
-Or by the coffee maker.
+- Leave a sticky note with a loving message on the bathroom mirror or by the coffee maker.
+A simple word of encouragement or acknowledgement will boost anyone’s spirit!

 - Send a mid-day, “I love you” text.
-Always makes me smile.
+This will make just about anyone smile.

 Kindness to your kids

 - Buy or borrow a favorite children’s book.
-We normally read my son four books, and when he saw we only had three in hand, he asked about the fourth one.
-“Oh, let me go get it,” I said, before returning with a brand new favorite book he loved from the library.
+I normally read my son four books, so when he saw we only had three in hand, he asked about the fourth one.
+“Oh, let me go get it,” I said, before returning with a brand new favorite book he loved.
 Pure joy in his eyes!

 - Play a game without any distractions.
-Forget the phone, the chores or anything else that keeps you from being 100% focused on your kids.
+Forget the phone, chores, or anything else that keeps you from being 100% focused on your kids.
+Instead, bring out a few games and play with each other.

 - Dance.
 “Hokey Pokey,” “Wheels on the Bus,” “Head, Shoulders, Knees and Toes,” “If You’re Happy and You Know It,”—it’s like children’s aerobics!